 on its frame and pulling the starting lever.

-The adjustable left control wand (with a throttle) enables you to manage everything conveniently for the best results.
+The adjustable left control wand (with a throttle) enables you to manage everything conveniently.

 Overall, compared to its handheld rivals, this is infinitely better..You’ll clear your larger drive in a fraction of the usual time and have fun battling the waste to oblivion.